shalevy1/starlette-dashboard/README.md

   - [x] OAuth via GitHub
   - [x] Mock GITHub Oath
   - [ ] Require Authentication on specified routes
+  - [x] Profile Page to see you repos and other Github data (limited to 100 items)

 - [x] Gunicorn/Uvicorn configuration
 - [x] Logging (using [Loguru](https://github.com/Delgan/loguru))